MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/what-activities.md

 2. Find a blank copy of or print the expense report form.

-3. Enter personal information (name, employee ID etc) and expense purpose.
+3. Enter personal information (name, employee ID etc.) and expense purpose.

 4. Gather receipts to get expense info from (and turn in if needed).